splwhales/splwhales/README.md

 After connected your wallet click View your wallet </br>
 Find the whale you minted from the before and click Create Inscription </br>
 Step 1 : Click Initialise and approve it from your wallet </br>
-Step 2 : Click 'Custom' button and upload a text file (which includes at bottom) which contains our ticker after everything set up click Resize. </br>
+Step 2 : Click `Custom` button and upload a text file (which includes at bottom) which contains our ticker after everything set up click Resize. </br>
 Step 3 : Inscribe now.  </br>
 ************************************************************************************* </br>